IntelligentsystemlabTian/PestDet/README.md

 torch>=1.7.0
 torchvision>=0.8.1
 tqdm>=4.41.0

-1. cd PestDet
-2. pip install requirements.txt
+To install the requirements, enter the root directory of PestDet and execute the command "pip install -r requirements.txt".
 ### Train
 1.Modify the dataset path in PestDet/data/data.yaml.